samsquire/ideas3/README.md

 Components have data dependencies which causes data queries to automatically populate data for them.

-# 28.
+# 28. Backup as a service

+Backup is fundamental to running computer services, it should be available as a service.
+Postgres backup as a service.
+A dashboard should be provided to show available backups and to restore them.

 # 29. Per-server request log

 When a request is received, serialize the request and write it to the machine readable log in the background.
 Do not acknowledge success until it is written to the per-server log.
 Aggregate the per-server write ahead logs every few minutes.
+Every request therefore has a write ahead log.

 # 30. Algorithm servers